apaam/webpage/README.md

 ### To update the site:

-  0. Install prerequisite: mkdocs.
-(If pip or pip3 is not already installed in your computer, follow the instruciton in https://pip.pypa.io/en/stable/installing/ to install it.)
+  0. Install prerequisite: *mkdocs*.
+(If *pip* or *pip3* is not already installed in your computer, follow the instruciton in https://pip.pypa.io/en/stable/installing/ to install it.)
       ```
       pip3 install mkdocs
-      pip3 install mkdocs-gitbook
       ```
-  1. Make changes in docs/.
+  1. Make changes in *docs/*.
+If a new page are added, please index this page in the *nav* section of *mkdocs.yml* in the root directory, otherwise the new added page will not be rendered.
   2. Preview or review the site by running the following command in a terminal, and then visit http://127.0.0.1:8000 in a browser.
       ```
       mkdocs serve